djensenius/statusboard-github/README.md

 GitHub for Panic’s Status Board
 ==================

-For now only repository commit graphs are done.
+Scripts included for repository commits, issues, and user commits.
 Feel free to fork and submit any pull requests.

 #Installation#
 1. Init the php-github-api submodule and follow the [AutoLoad instructions](https://github.com/KnpLabs/php-github-api)